This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Crumble the sausage meat directly into a skillet, and add the onion in too.
-There should be enough fat released by the sausage to cook the onion, but if it's particularly lean, add a tablespoon of olive oil.
-Cook over medium-high heat, stirring occasionally, until the sausage has browned (about 10 minutes).
+- Meanwhile, add the sausage and onion to a skillet.
+Cook over medium-high heat, stirring occasionally, until the sausage has browned (about 8-10 minutes).
 If there's a lot of excess fat, spoon most of it out.

-• Add the drained pasta to a 9x13 baking dish and then pour the sausage mixture over top.
+- Pour the sausage mixture into the baking dish.
 I add in some salt & pepper as well.
 Toss until everything is coated.
 Smooth it out into an even layer.

 Notes